Policy Administrator: Vice President for Academic Affairs

 - Each new course proposal must indicate for which students and/or programs this course is being developed (e.g. majors in the department, minors in the department, majors of other departments, general education).

-- New course proposals must include a statement which affirms either: (a) that the department currently (without any additional funding or resources) has the necessary faculty, facilities, support materials and support staff to offer this course on a regular and continuing basis (i.e., a minimum of once every two academic years), or (b) from where the additional funding, facilities, support materials and staffing expenditures required to provide the new course are expected to come and a breakdown of these additional costs.
+- New course proposals must include a statement which affirms either: (a) that the department currently (without any additional funding or resources) has the necessary faculty, facilities, support materials and support staff to offer this course on a regular and continuing basis A minimum offering of once every three academic years constitutes "Regular and continuing basis," or (b) from where the additional funding, facilities, support materials and staffing expenditures required to provide the new course are expected to come and a breakdown of these additional costs.

 - Departments, with the approval of their College Curriculum Committee and the Dean of their College, can offer a course that is developmental (e.g., 96, 196, 296) as an experimental offering.
 With the approval of the dean of their College, departments may continue to offer a course under an experimental number while the proposal for a permanent course number is under consideration at the university level.
 Such offerings must follow the normal course review and approval process.
 If, after being offered two times, the department or program unit wishes to offer the course again, the experimental course must be resubmitted and reviewed under its new permanent number.
 The proposal for a permanent new course must include all the accompanying documentation required for any new course proposal, and must undergo the entire new course review process.